 Should the company receive a letter from your attorney, as opposed to a phone call from yourself, you'd likely have a much different experience.
 For starters, it doesn't go through customer service.
 Instead, it goes to the legal department.
 The people in this department are paid to keep the company from getting into legal trouble, so when they see the letter from a lawyer, they know it's a serious issue that must be addressed right away.

 Your attorney will put in legal references such as:

 Pursuant to 15 U.S.C. § 1681g, XYZ Company is hereby requested to provide all information concerning fraudulent account #18764079AR, including transaction history, billing information, application information, and any and all such other information as may be relevant to said account, no later than 15 days from receipt of this letter.

-Lawyers can bring that valuable information to the table, and it will make all the difference when you are trying to resolve an identity theft issue.
+These companies might have policies against handing out sensitive information, but your lawyer can explain why those policies are superseded by your fraud protection rights.
+That valuable information, which lawyers bring to the table, will make all the difference when you are trying to resolve an identity theft issue.

 So while you can handle many cases of identity fraud yourself, you can see how bringing in a lawyer expedites the process and ensure that it goes smoothly.
 Every person will have to decide for themselves whether it's worth hiring a lawyer for their case.

 This article does not constitute legal advice.
 If you have any questions about your situation regarding identity fraud, those should be taken to a lawyer who specializes in the area.
 When in doubt, bring in an expert who can definitively give you the best advice available.